Skip to main content

 Validate your private key

 Now that you've created your key, validate that it works.
-It's sufficient to use the mina-validate-keypair tool to verify that you can sign a transaction.
+It's sufficient to use the mina advanced validate-keypair command to verify that you can sign a transaction.

 On Docker: